 Equine veterinarians who are AAEP members are encouraged to apply for the Safe Stalls program.

 Safe Stalls needs certified and uncertified farriers, who can apply to be a Safe Stalls partner.
 All farriers should be experienced and must provide references.

 The Safe Stalls program is looking for certified equine dentists.
 Please note on your application if you are also a veterinarian or work with a particular veterinarian.

 - Land and temporary shelter application

 If you have acreage, barns or paddocks, you can help save horses by housing them on your property for a predetermined amount of time.
 We will negotiate cost of feed and care with landowners.

-2. If you fill out the rescue recommendation form above or have supporting documents, please email them to us or print them and send them by postal mail to The HSUS, Attn: Ashley Wolford, Safe Stalls, 2100 L Street, N.W., Washington, DC 20037.
+2. If you fill out the rescue recommendation form above or have supporting documents, please email them to us or print them and send them by postal mail to The HSUS, Attn: Ashley Helmrich, Safe Stalls, 1255 23rd Street, NW, Suite 450, Washington, DC 20037.

 We will review your application and contact you regarding your interest in the program.
 When a need arises, we can contact you with information about any rescue in your area, and ask what you might be able to provide at that time.

 Roy Halladay, former star pitcher for the Philadelphia Phillies, and his wife, Brandy, are great friends to animals and to The HSUS.
 With a particular fondness for equines, the Halladays network with people interested in helping horses, and their Halladay Family Foundation spearheaded the Safe Stalls initiative.

 Roy Halladay, former star pitcher for the Philadelphia Phillies, and his wife, Brandy, adopted a horse from an HSUS raid in 2010.
 Their passion to help horses has only increased, and the Safe Stalls program is spearheaded by The Humane Society of the United States and The Halladay Family Foundation.